sudar/Arduino-Makefile/CONTRIBUTING.md

 # Contributing To Arduino Makefile

-Community made patches, localisations, bug reports, documentation and contributions are always welcome and are crucial to the success of this project.
+Community made patches, localizations, bug reports, documentation and contributions are always welcome and are crucial to the success of this project.

 When contributing please ensure you follow the guidelines below so that we can keep on top of things.